-The Panel expended more resource than forecast on policy projects (10% forecast, 15% expended).
-This was largely as a result of the work involving the COVID-19 class exemption.
-Given the sudden onset of the COVID-19 pandemic, this work was unexpected and unplanned, and was also complex in nature.
-This had a flow-on effect on the resources available for public education work (26% forecast, 14% expended).
+The Panel expended more resource than forecast on policy projects (8% forecast, 12% expended).
+This was because the technical amendments project and the review of schemes of arrangement were complex in nature.
+Again, the flow on effect was less resource available for public education work (21% forecast, 12% expended).

-Panel members and the executive committed 12,853 hours of time to Panel work over the year, which was higher than the 11,549 hours in the previous year.
+Panel members and the executive committed 12,847 hours of time to Panel work over the year (12,853 hours in the previous year).